 The permission profiles define user access rights within their respective tenant.
 Users are attached with respective permission profiles for given access rights.
 Below is an example of setting permission profile.

-The RansNet devices communicate with mfusion through a proprietary API-based lightweight TLS tunnel (TLS1.2) with AES-256 encryption while management data is in transit.
-The mfusion API authenticates/validates each device connection using a combination of device MAC, S/N, embedded certificates and proprietary algorithm to ensure absolute device authenticity and prevent identify spoofing.
+The RansNet devices communicate with mfusion through a proprietary API-based management TLS tunnel (TLS1.2) with AES-256 encryption, while management data is in transit.
+The mfusion API authenticates/validates each device connection using a combination of device MAC, S/N, embedded certificates and proprietary algorithm, to ensure absolute device authenticity, prevent identify spoofing, and secure data transmission.

-When user makes configuration on mfusion dashboard, the GUI settings are compiled into a set of commands and stored on a secure queue for the respective device, waiting for device to pull.
-The TLS tunnel is initiated by the device through a proprietary daemon process, eg. the device will "call-home" to mfusion via a TLS tunnel every 5s to query mfusion to check if there's any configuration changes (commands) for itself; if yes, it will pull the commands and apply locally.
+When user makes device configuration on mfusion dashboard, mfusion configuration compiler converts the GUI settings into a set of commands in an encrypted file which is stored on a secure command queue for the respective device, waiting for device to pull.
+Whenever the device is online (reachable to mfusion), it will "call-home" to mfusion via a management TLS tunnel every 5s:

-This simple and secure management communication technology has multiple advantages:
+This simple and secure management communication method has multiple advantages:

-Secures management data transmission, encrypted via AES-256 using TLS 1.2 protocol
+Secures management data transmission, encrypted via AES-256 over TLS 1.2 tunnel.

-Exchanges different TLS session keys for each pull action
+Re-exchanges different session keys for each pull action, to prevent Man-in-the-Middle and TLS interception attacks.

 The end result is a highly secure and efficient management communication, which consumes only 1-2kbps of bandwidth during active usage.